GeraldR63/AstroNavi/README.md

     <td>20230304</td>
     <td>11:11 GMT</td>
     <td>RN</td>
     <td>Some bug fixes applied and changes to the user interface to avoid unnecessary steps when going from and back to a dialog.
 This software must be as user friendly as possible.
 However, the code behind the scenes is wired.
-It's just rapid development and I started with the idea to solve a small problem and than it grew because it's probably the last software I write in my life.
-Wrote enough stuff last 40 years.
-I'm tired.</td>
+It's just rapid development and I started with the idea to solve a small problem and than it grew.</td>
   </tr>